-- Criminal grounds – any conviction on criminal grounds renders a foreign national inadmissible whether the offence was committed in Canada or abroad (minor and major criminal offences are included)
+- Criminal grounds – any conviction on criminal grounds renders a foreign national inadmissible whether the offense was committed in Canada or abroad (minor and major criminal offenses are included)

 - Misrepresentation – any misrepresentation done in front of immigration or associated government departments renders a foreign national inadmissible

 - Medical reasons- reasons for medical inadmissibility include a serious health condition or contagious diseases which have the potential to burden the Canadian healthcare system

 - Failure to comply with any laid down Canadian immigration and associated laws